vkbo/novelWriter/docs/source/tech_storage.rst

 your own backup solution.

-The project XML file is indent-formatted, and is suitable for diff tools and version control since most of the file will stay static, although a timesetamp is set in the meta section on line 2, and various meta data entries incremented, on each save.
+The project XML file is indent-formatted, and is suitable for diff tools and version control since most of the file will stay static, although a timestamp is set in the meta section on line 2, and various meta data entries incremented, on each save.

 .. only:: not html